 Domestic students may now use UNOFFICIAL transcripts to receive an admission decision so long as the grades, class titles, student name, and institution name are clearly visible.

 International Students may now use the Duolingo Proficiency Exam for $49.00.
-The minimum score we will accept as meeting our requirement is 105.
-The score was arrived at by correlating both our TOEFL passing score and IELTS passing score with the Duolingo scores.
+The minimum score we will accept is 105.
+This score was arrived at by correlating both our TOEFL passing score and IELTS passing score with the Duolingo scores.

-We will also be offering deposit waivers and reductions to students and families who have been negatively affected by COVID-19.
+We are offering deposit waivers and reductions to students and families who have been negatively affected by COVID-19.
 Prospective students must email email@example.com with the subject line, "Deposit Waiver/Reduction - COVID-19" to inform us of their change in financial circumstances.

 Discover what it's like to become a student

 Follow along to see what makes us @make_school